Vitamin Water & Keto: Unmasking the Flavor Myth

 Coca-Cola Vitamin Water Zero (formerly known as Glaceau Vitamin Water Zero) uses stevia and erythritol as sweetener substitutes.
 They have a lower content of carbohydrates and, as a bonus, are lower in calories.

 The little vitamins and minerals it has are typically removed during processing.
-It is the ideal substitute for cane sugar and is found in low-calorie drinks such as Vitamin Water Zero.4
+It is the ideal substitute for cane sugar and is found in low-calorie drinks such as Vitamin Water Zero.6

 Both these sweeteners allow Vitamin Water Zero to be keto, ensuring low carbohydrate content, and are also low in calories—they are also ideal for diabetics since they don’t affect blood sugar levels.

-When Can You Drink Vitamin Water on Keto?
-When Is Vitamin Water Keto?
+When is it Appropriate to Consume Vitamin Water While on Keto?
+When Is Vitamin Water Considered Keto?

-For the keto-conscious wondering, “Is Vitamin Water keto?”
-No, and it must be drunk throughout the day and remain the sole carb source of the day.
+For those on a keto diet wondering if Vitamin Water is keto-friendly, the answer is no. It should be consumed throughout the day and remain the only carb source of the day.
 It should not be consumed at once due to it potentially spiking the sugar levels because of its high sugar and carb content.

 By ensuring that it remains the only carb source, the threat of breaching the daily threshold becomes minimized.